ISA-tools/isatools-notebooks/README.md

 #### In Python

-If your using `qgrid`, either in your Jupyter Notebook or in iPython ensure the following lines are run once to make sure `qgrid` is fully installed into your Jupyter instance:
+If your using `qgrid`, either in your Jupyter Notebook or in a Python or iPython console, ensure the following lines are run once to make sure `qgrid` is fully installed into your Jupyter instance:
 ```
 import qgrid
 qgrid.nbinstall(overwrite=True)
 ```
 This copies some JavaScript that `qgrid` needs to render tables in Jupyter.
+[See here](http://nbviewer.jupyter.org/gist/TimShawver/8fcef51dd3c222ed25306c002ab89b60#Notebook-installation) for further clarification.

 #### In the terminal window again